 - b.
-Information to be placed by the Accounting Officer before the Council in a report recommending the writing-off of a debt or group of debts: - In the case of an individual debt, particulars of the debt including: - the amount of the debt, stating separately the capital amount and interest accrued; - the composition of the capital amount (cause of action); - whether the debt was secured by a mortgage bond or any other security and whether such security has been realised. - ii.
-In the case of a group of debts, particulars of the group including: - motivation for submission of the debts in question as a group (e.g. cause of action, collection procedures and prospect of recovery similar in each case) - the total amount of the debts in the group, stating separately the total of the capital amounts and interest accrued; - the composition of the capital amount (cause of action); - whether any debt was secured by a mortgage bond or any other security and whether such security has been realised. - iii.
-Steps taken to recover the debt or group of debts including: - all debt collection procedures and mechanisms implemented; - the results yielded thereby; - any arrangements entered into with the debtor during the course of collection; - an age analysis of the debt or group of debts.
+Information to be placed by the Accounting Officer before Council in a report recommending the writing-off of a debt or group of debts: - i.
+In the case of an individual debt, particulars of the debt including: - the amount of the debt, stating separately the capital amount and interest accrued; - the composition of the capital amount (cause of action). - ii.
+In the case of a group of debts, particulars of the group including: - motivation for submission of the debts in question as a group (e.g. cause of action, collection procedures and prospect of recovery similar in each case) - the total amount of the debts in the group, stating separately the total of the capital amounts and interest accrued; - the composition of the capital amount (cause of action). - iii.
+Steps taken to recover the debt or group of debts including: - all debt collection procedures and mechanisms implemented; - the results yielded thereby;

-iv.
-Particulars of the debtor including:
+- any arrangements entered into with the debtor during the course of collection; - an age analysis of the debt or group of debts. - iv.
+Particulars of the debtor including: - whether the debtor is a natural or juristic person; - if the debtor is a natural person, whether he/she has been sequestrated and if so, the outcome of the Municipality's claim against the insolvent estate. - If the debtor is a juristic person, whether it has been liquidated and if so, the outcome of the Municipality's claim against the estate in liquidation; - whether the debtor can be traced; - whether the debtor is gainfully employed or otherwise in receipt of an income and the outcome of any arrangements made with the debtor, emoluments attachment orders issued and/or any distribution orders made. - Details of any attachable movable or immovable property which had been owned by the debtor and the outcome of execution by the Municipality against it. - vi.
+A recommendation to the Accounting Officer in the instance of immovable property that it is not desirable to attach such property where it is not in the interests of the community to do so because the owner is without alternative means, or on humanitarian grounds it would be undesirable to do so.

-- whether the debtor is a natural or juristic person; - if the debtor is a natural person, whether he/she has been sequestrated and if so, the outcome of the municipality's claim against the insolvent estate. - If the debtor is a juristic person, whether it has been liquidated and if so, the outcome of the municipality's claim against the estate in liquidation; - whether the debtor can be traced; - whether the debtor is gainfully employed or otherwise in receipt of an income and the outcome of any arrangements made with the debtor, emoluments attachment orders issued and/or any distribution orders made. - v.
-Details of any attachable movable or immovable property which had been owned by the debtor and the outcome of execution by the municipality against it. - vi.
-A recommendation to the Accounting Officer in the instance of immovable property that it is not desirable to attach such property where it is not in the interests of the community to do so because the owner is without alternative means, or on humanitarian grounds it would be undesirable to do so. - vii.
-Any other information relating to the debt which may be requested by the Council. - viii.
-Details of costs incurred thus far in pursuing collection of the debt, and an estimation of the potential liability of the municipality for further costs should the debt be pursued. - ix.
-The certificate referred to in 4(a)(ii) above.
+- vii.
+Any other information relating to the debt which may be requested by Council. - viii.
+Details of costs incurred thus far in pursuing collection of the debt, and an estimation of the potential liability of the Municipality for further costs should the debt be pursued.

-5. Factors which the Council may take into account in writing-off debt
+5. Factors which Council may take into consideration when writing-off debt

 - a.
-A debt is deemed to be irrecoverable: - i. if it has prescribed in terms of the Prescription Act, No. 68 of 1969; or
+A debt is deemed to be irrecoverable: - i. if it has prescribed in terms of the Prescription Act, No. 68 of 1969; or - ii. the debtor has been sequestrated or liquidated and the proceeds of the sequestration or the liquidation are insufficient to satisfy the debt. - b.
+Where the above instance(s) are not applicable, a debt may not be deemed to be irrecoverable unless: - all of the debtor's attachable movable and immovable property has been sold in execution and the proceeds have not satisfied the debt; - ii. if the debtor is employed or in receipt of an income and all processes to attach that income or to obtain a court order for payment of the debt in instalments have been exhausted.

-- ii. the debtor has been sequestrated or liquidated and the proceeds of the sequestration or the liquidation are insufficient to satisfy the debt. - b.
-A debt may not be deemed to be irrecoverable unless: - all of the debtor's attachable movable and immovable property has been sold in execution and the proceeds have not satisfied the debt; - ii. if the debtor is employed or in receipt of an income and all processes to attach that income or to obtain a court order for payment of the debt in instalments have been exhausted. - c.
+- c.
 A debt may be considered irrecoverable if all reasonable attempts to trace the whereabouts of the debtor have been unsuccessful and no attachable assets have been found. - d.
-Notwithstanding the provisions contained herein, special circumstances exist which necessitate the writing off such debt where it is in the interests of the community to do so.
-This debt would be deemed irrecoverable and the following criteria in this instance would apply: - i.
-The debt must belong to an organisation which is operated not for gain and which serves the community. - ii.
-There is no reasonable prospect of such organisation paying such debt. - iii.
-It would be contra bonas mores not to write of such debt.
+Notwithstanding the provisions contained herein, special circumstances exist which necessitate the writing-off such debt where it is in the public interest to do so.